acdphp/data-guard/README.md

 1. `"*"` - means it will match all from the given resource.
 2. `[[operator, value]]` - this will match the given resource directly to the search value.
 3. `[[search_resource, operator, value]]` - instead of matching the given resource directly, you can pass another resource (same formatting as resource) as the first index of condition to match against the operator+value. search_resource will be searched through and matched, but the process point will still be on the given resource.
+- All conditions in an array must match to be considered positive.
+Tip: Running OR condition means running DataGuard with another set conditions

 ### Condition Operators
 ```